Rajeshsingadi/Python-Codes/Learnings/PySpark Theory Questions.md

 - **Use Case**: Ideal for production and large-scale batch jobs where the job needs to be robust to client disconnections.

 ## Question 4
+What is meant by Executor Memory in PySpark?
+A)
+**Executor Memory** in PySpark is the memory allocated to each executor in the cluster to run tasks and store data for shuffles and caching.
+It is crucial for performance and avoiding memory-related issues.

+- **Divided into**: Execution Memory (tasks), Storage Memory (caching), and Overhead.
+- **Set by**: `--executor-memory` (e.g., `--executor-memory 4G`).
+- **Tuning**: Key for performance.
+Too little causes garbage collection, too much wastes resources.

+This ensures optimal memory use for Spark jobs.

 ## Question 5